Saving Electricity home

 Why did you install AC downstairs if the downstairs was already cool enough without AC?
 Maybe you already had a central heating system so you just installed an HVAC unit to operate through the existing ducts?

 How can I determine if my bedroom circuit is capable of handling a window unit air conditioner?
-It has a 20-amp breaker. -- Nick Sibilia, July 2002
+It has a 20-amp breaker. -- Nick Sibilia

 First you need to find out how many amps your air conditioner draws.
 It's probably listed on the AC unit somewhere, probably where the plug goes in.